Lifetimes and Transition Probabilities in $N = 76 ^{130}Xe$: Introduction

-The structure of neutron rich $Xe$ nuclei, located within the proton midshell between $Z = 50$ and $Z = 64$, are expected to show the interplay between collective and single particle excitations ~\cite{nomura1,nomura2}.
-The $R_{4/2}$ ratios and the evolution of transition strengths in the even-even Xe isotopes display the transitional behavior from $\gamma$ soft rotor [$O(6)$ ($R_{4/2} \sim 2.5$)] to spherical vibrator [$SU(5)$ ($R_{4/2} \sim 2.0$)], as one moves towards the neutron shell closure at $N = 82$~\cite{Garrel,coquard1,Ilieva,safi}.
-The electromagnetic properties for the low lying states in lighter even-even $^{124,126}Xe$ suggest prolate deformation with a deviation from the $O(6)$ symmetry~\cite{kisyov}.
+The structure of neutron rich Xe nuclei, located within the proton mid-shell between $Z = 50$ and $Z = 64$, are expected to show the interplay between collective and single particle excitations ~\cite{nomura1,nomura2}.
+The $R_{4/2}$ ratios and the evolution of transition strengths in the even-even Xe isotopes display the transitional behavior from $\gamma$ soft rotor [O(6) ($R_{4/2} \sim 2.5)$] to spherical vibrator [SU(5) $(R_{4/2} \sim 2.0)$], as one moves towards the neutron shell closure at $N=82$~\cite{Garrel,coquard1,Ilieva,safi}.
+The electromagnetic properties for the low lying states in lighter even-even $^{124,126}$Xe suggest prolate deformation with a deviation from the O(6) symmetry~\cite{kisyov}.
 The systematics of the M1 transition strengths as a function of the mass number hinted for a phase transition near A=130 \cite{Garrel}.
-The interacting boson fermion model also describes the energy systematics in odd-A $Xe$ isotopes with the combination of spherical and gamma unstable shape and that $^{129-131}Xe$ are candidates for shape phase transitions from $O(6)$ to $SU(5)$~\cite{jafarijadeh}.
-Initially $^{128}Xe$ was proposed as an example of critical point symmetry (E(5)) for transition between $O(6)$ to $SU(5)$~\cite{clark}.
-However, later it was concluded that $^{128}Xe$ is not a close realization of the symmetry E(5) and $^{130}Xe$ nucleus was proposed as the most likely candidate for the realization of the E(5) symmetry ~\cite{coquard2}.
-However, recent measurements also nullify this proposition~\cite{peters}.
-Recently quadrupole deformation measurements in the $^{130}Xe$ nucleus pointed to the presence of the triaxial degree of freedom in the low-lying level structure in $^{130}Xe$ ~\cite{Morrison}.
+The interacting boson fermion model also describes the energy systematics in odd-A Xe isotopes with the combination of spherical and gamma unstable shape and that $^{129-131}$Xe are candidates for shape phase transitions from O(6) to SU(5)~\cite{jafarijadeh}.
+Initially $^{128}$Xe was proposed as an example of critical point symmetry (E(5)) for transition between O(6) to SU(5)~\cite{clark}.
+However, later it was concluded that $^{128}$Xe is not a close realization of the symmetry E(5) and $^{130}$Xe nucleus was proposed as the most likely candidate for the realization of the E(5) symmetry ~\cite{coquard2}.
+Recent measurements nullify this latter proposition as well ~\cite{peters}.
+In fact, quadrupole deformation measurements in the $^{130}$Xe nucleus, performed recently, pointed to the presence of triaxial degree of freedom in the low-lying level structure in $^{130}$Xe ~\cite{Morrison}.